jlehikoinen/jlehikoinen.github.io/md/video_and_photo_management.md

 # Home video and photo management solution

-_Posted: 11.06.2021_
+_Posted: 13.06.2021_

 ---

 Here's my personal home video and photo management setup.
 This is the Xth iteration of my home video and photo management solution.
 The current setup has been in use for about two years.

-I haven't published any source code about the current solution because there are too many dependencies.
+I haven't published any source code about the current solution because there are too many dependencies and it would require a lot work to make it even remotely generic and usable for somebody else.
 Maybe someday?

 Here are two old iterations: